Inside Sales: Why good call guides are built on storytelling

 Ultimately, the big takeaway here is people arrange their thoughts in story format.

 As a consequence, how you arrange the story in your marketing efforts will make the difference between delivering information of true value, or just another frustrating sales pitch prospects don’t want to hear.

-Value craves sequence, for sequence is the mother of perfect timing.
+Value craves sequence, for a sequence is the mother of perfect timing.

 You may also like

 Lead Nurturing Tested [See the full Web clinic replay for more on this experiment plus insights on lead nurturing tactics]